RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 D.	Mitigations.

 Answer: A

+ATASM considers architecture, threats, attack surfaces (not attacks) and mitigations

 ### Question # 52 - Testing done on running code is known as what type of testing?
 A.	Dynamic.